-Evelyn/Zihan Zhu is a PhD student at the GVPT Department with a primary field in International Relations and a secondary field in Comparative Politics.
+Evelyn/Zihan Zhu is a doctoral student with a primary field in International Relations and a secondary field in Comparative Politics.

-Evelyn currently studies the interaction between domestic political institutions & actors and foreign policy decision-making (particularly regarding international trade) with a country-specific interest in Japan due to its uniqueness among democracies.
-He also takes some interests in electoral politics (specifically political dynasties), and the emerging trend of global authoritarianism.
-He currently works as a research assistant to Prof. Todd Allee on a project related to international institutions.
+Evelyn currently studies the interaction between domestic political institutions & actors and foreign policy decision-making (particularly regarding international trade) with a country-specific focus on Japan due to its uniqueness among democracies.
+He also takes some interest in electoral politics (specifically political dynasties), and the emerging trend of global authoritarianism.
+He has been working as a research assistant to Prof. Todd Allee on projects that broadly cover issues related to international trade and international institutions.

 Areas of Interest